huyluu-levinci/aivin-mcp/README.md

 - `express` - Web framework
 - `mammoth` - DOCX file processing
 - `cheerio` - HTML parsing
-- `jsonwebtoken` - Token handling

 ## Development Notes

 - The server binds to `0.0.0.0` to accept external connections
-- Client key authentication is implemented but can be extended
 - DOCX files should be placed in `src/documents/` directory
 - SSE connections support session-based messaging